myspc-development/art-test/assets/docs/Admin_Help.md

 ## Engagement Dashboard
 Open **ArtPulse → Engagement** to track member activity.
 The dashboard offers CSV export options and visual charts.

+## Event Galleries
+When submitting or editing an event, the form now includes fields for a banner image and up to five gallery images. `[ap_submit_event]` and `[ap_edit_event id="123"]` automatically handle these uploads.
+The first image becomes the banner and the rest are stored as the event gallery.

+In the **Events** list a new **Gallery** column displays thumbnails of uploaded images.
+Administrators can drag and drop these thumbnails to reorder them—changes save immediately via AJAX.
+The order determines how images appear on the single event page.

 ## Admin Module Walkthrough
 The administration screens follow the WordPress style guide, utilizing system fonts and the default blue (#2271b1) button color.
 A screenshot (`images/admin_modules_walkthrough.png`) labels the primary modules.